 You probably already own a fitness tracker to justify those nightly Ben & Jerry’s binges (anyone who’s walked 10,000 steps deserves a scoop – or seven – of Cookie Dough Ice Cream).
 But guess what: these nifty trackers do so much more than just track sleep, exercise and calories burned…

-In fact, fitness trackers are now so ubiquitous that we often ask ourselves the question: if we ran 10K and weren’t wearing our trackers at the time, did it even happen?
+In fact, fitness trackers are now so ubiquitous, we often ask ourselves the question: if we ran 10K and weren’t wearing our trackers at the time, did it even happen?
 Did it even count?!
 You have to have either a fitness tracker or a series of running apps to prove your mettle nowadays.

-One of the most popular trackers out there is the Samsung Gear Fit2, which merges fashion and function, tracking your heart rate when you’re cycling, counting up your daily steps and giving you all of your key health, fitness and sleep stats at a glance.
+One of the most popular fitness trackers out there is the Samsung Gear Fit2, which merges fashion and function, tracking your heart rate when you’re cycling, counting up your daily steps and giving you all of your key health, fitness and sleep stats at a glance.